MongoDB command

 The findAndModify

-field specifies the replacement document, and the new
+field specifies the replacement document

 option set to true

-returns the modified document.
+returns the modified document

 {find: 'orders', filter: { id: {$oid: 'required_id'}}}